and to all nations of the world,

-- The Global Resolution supports the Culture of Peace that nurtures our unity and shared vision of peace.
+- The Global Resolution supports the Culture of Peace that encourages self-transformational opportunity for individuals to become agents of peace and non-violence, and nurtures the oneness of humanity and our shared vision of peace.

-We, ONE BILLION plus signatories from the 196 Nations of Earth, respectfully in one voice, call upon the United Nations (UN) and all countries, both nationally and in collaboration with the community of nations, to create infrastructures in their governments and in civil society to develop and implement policies, programs and practices that:
+We, global citizen signatories from 192 Nations, respectfully in one voice, call upon the United Nations (UN) and all countries, both nationally and in collaboration with the community of nations, to create infrastructures in their governments and in civil society to develop and implement policies, programs and practices that:

-- effect the “economic conversion” from military to civilian production and more generally create Economies of Peace so as to “beat our swords into ploughshares and spears into pruning hooks”;
+- Effect the “economic conversion” from military spending to civilian production and more generally create Economies of Peace so as to “beat our swords into ploughshares and spears into pruning hooks;”

-- may be in the form of, but not limited to, government ministries or departments of peace as well as peace academies, institutes, and councils:
+- And may be in the form of, but not limited to, departments of peace, government ministries, peace academies, institutes, schools and councils that help:

-- To establish peace as a primary organizing principle in society, both domestically and globally;
+- Establish peace as a primary organizing principle in society, both domestically and globally;

-- To direct government policy towards non-violent resolution of conflict prior to escalation to violence and to seek peace by peaceful means in all conflict areas;
+- Direct government policy towards non-violent resolution of conflict prior to escalation to violence and to seek peace by peaceful means in all conflict areas;

-- To promote justice and democratic principles to expand human rights and the security of persons and their communities, consistent with the Universal Declaration of Human Rights, other related UN treaties and conventions, and the Declaration and Programme of Action on a Culture of Peace (1999);
+- Promote justice and democratic principles to expand human rights and the security of persons and their communities, consistent with the Universal Declaration of Human Rights, other related UN treaties and conventions, and the Declaration and Programme of Action on a Culture of Peace (1999);

-- To promote disarmament and develop and strengthen non-military options for peacemaking and peacebuilding;
+- Promote disarmament and develop and strengthen non-military options for peacemaking and peacebuilding;

-- To develop new approaches to non-violent intervention, and utilize constructive dialogue, mediation, and the peaceful resolution of conflict at home and abroad;
+- Develop new approaches to non-violent intervention, and utilize constructive dialogue, mediation, and the peaceful resolution of conflict at home and abroad;

-- To encourage the involvement in local, national, and global peace-building of local communities, faith groups, NGOs, and other civil society and business organizations;
+- Encourage the involvement in local, national, and global peace-building of local communities, faith groups, NGOs, and other civil society and business organizations:

-- To facilitate the development of peace and reconciliation summits to promote non-violent communication and mutually beneficial solutions;
+- Facilitate the development of peace and reconciliation summits to promote non-violent communication and mutually beneficial solutions;

-- To act as a resource for the creation and the gathering of best practices documents, lessons learned, and peace impact assessments;
+- Act as a resource for the creation and the gathering of best practices documents, lessons learned, and peace impact assessments;

-- To provide for the training of all military and civilian personnel who administer post-war reconstruction and demobilization in war-torn societies; and
+- Provide for the training of all military, and civilian personnel who administer post-war reconstruction and demobilization in war-torn societies; and

-- To fund the development of peace education curriculum materials for use at all educational levels and to support university-level peace studies.
+- Fund the development of peace education curriculum materials for use at all educational levels and to support university-level peace studies.